 Lifeline Grant Program

 The Clinic Lifeline Act of 2017 (the “Act”), signed into law by Governor Jerry Brown on July 10, 2017, established the Lifeline Grant Program (the “Program”).
-The Program, authorized by Senate Bill 97, assists small and rural health facilities, including community based clinics, that may be adversely affected financially by a reduction or elimination of federal government assistance and that have little to no access to working capital.
+The Program, authorized by Senate Bill 97, and codified in Government Code Section 15438.11, assists small and rural health facilities, including community based clinics, that may be adversely affected financially by a reduction or elimination of federal government assistance and that have little to no access to working capital.

 The Legislature appropriated $20 million for the Program.
 The Act allows the California Health Facilities Financing Authority (the “Authority”) to develop the Program’s selection criteria, the process for awarding grants, and the adoption of emergency regulations for implementation and administration.

 The California Health Facilities Financing Authority (CHFFA) adopted emergency regulations for the Lifeline Grant Program on February 23, 2018.

 Applications are currently being accepted until 5 p.m.
 (Pacific Time), Monday, March 26, 2018.

 - Form 400 (Approved on February 23, 2018)